 Workplace fatalities are still a growing problem in many industries, especially the transportation industry.
 A 2016 report by the Bureau of Labor Statistics found that there were 5,190 fatal work injuries in 2016, a 7 percent increase over 2015.
-The same report concluded, “Work injuries involving transportation incidents remained the most common fatal event in 2016, accounting for 40 percent (2,083).”
+The same report concluded that in 2016, transportation injuries accounted for nearly half (40%) of workplace injuries.
 The report also found that even in industries were transportation is not the only or primary activity (e.g., construction and agriculture), fatalities on the job tended to involve vehicles.
 The need for more safety training for vehicle operators is obvious, and this is one reason why vehicle simulations are currently gaining ground across industries.

 Among other advantages, vehicle simulation systems offer opportunities to put trainees into situations they may otherwise never encounter during a training session, including those that involve rare but potential fatal situations and conditions.
 By reducing some training costs, including instructor time, it is also possible to increase the number of hours that drivers train prior to getting behind the wheel of an actual vehicle.